“Ganas. That’s all you need. The desire to learn.”

 – Jaime Escalante

 Think about what you are passionate about.
 It might be family, friends, a significant other, a pet, an upcoming vacation, or what you might have for dinner.
 Different people are passionate about different things.
 Ask yourself: Why are you passionate about those things?
 What makes you passionate about them?
-Now ask yourself if you are passionate about school.
+Now ask yourself if you are passionate about learning, knowledge, curiosity, interest development.

 I can think of many things I would rather do than sit in a classroom listening to a lecture.
 I’d rather be relaxing at the beach, traveling to a new place, or playing Mario Kart with my family and friends.
 But when I was in college, my education was extremely important to me.
 I had a tremendous amount of passion, which allowed me to succeed.
 I had the attitude that nothing was going to stand in the way of getting my degree.
 In my first year in college I took an Introduction to Sociology class that genuinely interested me.
 It was easy to be passionate about it because I really liked the subject matter, my professor, and the textbook.
 I also took Microeconomics.
 And while I understood its value and importance, I was not as interested in attending and completing the assignments.
 However, I always knew I needed to find passion in the course if I wanted to be successful and accomplish my goals.
-One strategy that worked for me was to find situations where I could apply concepts in those less interesting classes to my personal life.
+One strategy that worked for me was to test where I could apply concepts in those less interesting classes to my personal life.
 For instance, if the lecture and textbook were explaining a Microeconomics concept like total and marginal utility, I would try to apply this to something I could easily relate to.
 If utility is the satisfaction of the consumption of a product for a consumer, I would think of an example involving Arby’s roast beef sandwiches, and blue raspberry slurpees.
 Making the material meaningful to me allowed me to be passionate about learning something I otherwise would not have been.
+Later, as a counselor, I have supported many students who were in college but for many reasons may not have been as motivated as I was at a given point in time.
+It is OK for students not to know their major.
+It is OK for students to prioritize aspects of life other than college.
+Sometimes students do not have a choice and have to prioritize other things.
+Some students may not necessarily want a four year degree or even to be in college.
+That is OK too.
+Many students are in college as a means to find a better job.
+Having passion for college and genuine curiosity for learning and knowledge can be helpful as it was for me.
+But many students are in college for different reasons and with differing levels of interest and passion.
+I encourage students to identify their own path – the one that is the best fit for them.

 “Brick walls are there for a reason: they let us prove how badly we want things.”